timgit/pg-boss/docs/readme.md

 All jobs start out in the `created` state and become `active` via [`fetch(name, options)`](#fetchname-options) or in a polling worker via [`work()`](#work).

-In a worker, when your handler function completes, jobs will be marked `completed` automatically unless previously deleted via [`delete(name, id)`](#deletename-id-options).
+In a worker, when your handler function completes, jobs will be marked `completed` automatically unless previously deleted via [`deleteJob(name, id)`](#deletejobname-id-options).
 If an unhandled error is thrown in your handler, the job will usually enter the `retry` state, and then the `failed` state once all retries have been attempted.

 Uncompleted jobs may also be assigned to `cancelled` state via [`cancel(name, id)`](#cancelname-id-options), where they can be moved back into `created` via [`resume(name, id)`](#resumename-id-options).